George Herbert (priest)

+Hon.
 George Herbert (25 November 1825 – 15 March 1894) was an Anglican priest.
-A son of Edward Herbert, 2nd Earl of Powis, he was Dean of Hereford.
+A son of Edward Herbert, 2nd Earl of Powis, he was dean of Hereford.

+Early life

+Herbert was born on 25 November 1825.
+He was a younger son of Edward Herbert, 2nd Earl of Powis and Lady Lucy Graham (the daughter of James Graham, 3rd Duke of Montrose).

-Herbert was educated at Eton College and St John's College, Cambridge.
+He was educated at Eton College and St John's College, Cambridge.
 At Cambridge, he was president of the University Pitt Club.

+Tragedy

+In 1848 George accidentally shot his father, Edward Herbert, 2nd Earl of Powis, while on a family shoot.
+The Earl died from his wounds 10 days later.
+This cruel turn of fate reputedly earned him the nickname "Bag-dad".
+Queen Victoria made note in her journal:

+Career

-Ordained in 1850, he began his ministry as a curate at St Mary's Kidderminster.
+Herbert was ordained in 1850, and began his ministry as a curate at St Mary's Kidderminster.
 Five years later he became vicar of Clun.
 In 1867 he was appointed to the deanery of Hereford Cathedral, a post he held until his death.

+Personal life

+In 1863, Herbert was married to Elizabeth Beatrice Sykes, fourth daughter of Sir Tatton Sykes, 4th Baronet and Mary Anne Foulis (second daughter of Sir William Foulis, 7th Baronet).
+Together, they were the parents of: